 Erik Roberson, M.D., Ph.D.

-Originally from Iowa, Dr. Roberson received his A.B. with highest honors from Princeton University in 1990.
-He earned an M.D. and Ph.D in neuroscience at Baylor College of Medicine in Houston before moving to the University of California San Francisco for neurology residency.
-He served as Chief Resident in Neurology at UCSF, then completed a clinical fellowship in behavioral neurology with Dr. Bruce Miller while resuming basic research in the laboratory of Dr. Lennart Mucke at the Gladstone Institute of Neurological Disease.
+Dr. Roberson received his A.B. with highest honors from Princeton University in 1990.
+He earned an M.D. and Ph.D in neuroscience at Baylor College of Medicine in Houston where he studied molecular mechanisms of learning and memory using a combination of electrophysiology and biochemistry.
+He completed a residency in neurology at the University of California San Francisco, where he also served as Chief Resident in Neurology.
+After residency, he completed a clinical fellowship in behavioral neurology with Dr. Bruce Miller at UCSF and resumed basic research in the laboratory of Dr. Lennart Mucke at the Gladstone Institute of Neurological Disease, initiating his current studies of neurodegenerative disease using mouse models.
 He was appointed as Assistant Professor of Neurology at UCSF in 2005.
 In 2008, he moved to UAB where he is now Associate Professor of Neurology and Neurobiology and the Virginia B. Spencer Scholar in Neuroscience.